 Further, depending on your relationship with your boss, you may be able to work out a plan that helps you gradually return to your previous duties.

 Unfortunately, not every boss, colleague or customer does the right thing when someone returns to work after a difficult, painful experience.
 However, when these failures to do the right thing cost you your job, create a hostile work environment or cause you harm, you have the option of taking legal action.

-Talking to an experienced employment law attorney, like those at The Spitz Law Firm, LLC, can help you understand your rights and whether they have been violated by your employer.
+Talking to an experienced employment law attorney, like those at Spitz, The Employee’s Law Firm, can help you understand your rights and whether they have been violated by your employer.
 Addressing your mental health and recovering from a crisis is already a challenge; your job should not make things worse.